Where to find lavender fields near London

 Hartley Park Farm, Alton, Hampshire, GU34 3HP.
 Tickets (open days only): Adults £4, Under 12s free.

 Getting there by public transport: From Waterloo, you can get a South Western train to Petersfield (1 hour).
-Take the 38 bus to the ‘Hartley Park Farm’ stop.
+From there, take the 38 bus to the ‘Hartley Park Farm’ stop.